Citrus assamensis

 Citrus assamensis, the adajamir or ginger lime, is a species of flowering plant in the family Rutaceae, native to Assam and Bangladesh.
+It is mainly cultivated in the Sylhet Region.
 It is locally cultivated for its fruit, which give a very sour juice with an aroma reminiscent of ginger or eucalyptus.

+Culinary use

+In the Sylhet Region the fruit is used to make tenga/khatta, and is known as adalebur tenga/khatta.
+Adajamiror khatta is normally cooked with fish.